 Take on the Muddy Dog Trek for Battersea with your best friend by your side and enjoy the beauty of the South Downs together.

 The Muddy Dog Trek takes place on Saturday 27 April.
 You can choose to tackle either a 10km or 20km trek, which you can enter as a dog and human team, or on your own.
 Both routes start and finish at Firle Place, in the village of Firle near Lewes.
+To find the event car park and start area please use the postcode BN8 6NS.

 Please check whether your dog can participate before registering.